 - Teacher can use one of the attached worksheets to allow an opportunity for students to practice independently.

-- In closing, gather back on the rug to review what students took away from the lesson.
+- In closing the rhyming lesson, gather back on the rug to review what students took away from the lesson.

 - Teacher can shout out words and ask kids to should back rhyming words.